 The Religious Studies Program

-The discipline of religion investigates the religious dimension of human existence throughout history and across cultures.
-Courses in religion acquaint students with the world’s major religious traditions, texts, and figures.
-Students learn the many ways of studying religion and engage in critical discussion of diverse themes and issues.
-The small size of the religion program permits personal attention.
-The major in religion, leading to a Bachelor of Arts degree in Philosophy and Religious Studies, the major in religion offers close faculty guidance and a high degree of flexibility, and individual interests are encouraged.
-A major in religion equips students with the tools of a liberal education necessary for many careers.
-Religion graduates enter the world beyond college with a broad cultural awareness that appreciates the challenges of diversity and the ability to engage in dialogue discerningly.
+The academic discipline of the study of religion investigates the religious dimension of human experience throughout history, across cultures, and around the world.
+Courses in religious studies acquaint students with the world’s major traditions, texts, and figures.
+Students learn the methodologies of religious studies and engage in critical discussion of diverse themes, issues, and theories related to the study of these traditions.
+Leading to a Bachelor of Arts degree in Philosophy and Religious Studies, the major in religion offers close faculty guidance and a high degree of flexibility such that individual interests are both encouraged and supported.
+Well-trained in the tools of a liberal arts education necessary for many careers, graduates of the major enter the world beyond college with a broad cultural awareness that appreciates the challenges of diversity and the ability to engage in dialogue skillfully.
 They are trained to conduct research, to think critically, and to write and express ideas persuasively.
-Religion majors have pursued careers in such fields as public relations, journalism, teaching, library science, service organizations, business, and the arts.
-The program in religion also prepares students for graduate school or seminary study in religion, as well as for graduate study in other fields such as law and social work.
+Religious studies majors have pursued careers in fields such as public relations, journalism, teaching, library science, service organizations, business, and the arts.
+The Religious Studies major also prepares students for graduate or divinity school in the study of religion, as well as for graduate study in other fields such as law and social work.

 Courses in other disciplines are accepted towards the Religious Studies major, which allows students to have an interdisciplinary approach in the formation of their major.
 Various religious studies offerings also complement work in American studies, anthropology, classics, drama, English, history, international affairs, philosophy, and psychology, among other disciplines.
 The Religious Studies program contributes to several minors, including Contemplative Studies and Asian Studies, as well as to the American Studies Program.